AstarVienna/METIS_Simulations/Simulations/README.md

 ## Running a "Simulation Block"

 There is a YAML parameter file for each observing template.
-A "simulation block" is by running a set of individual observing templates.
+A "simulation block" is created by running a set of individual observing templates, creating a set of data files which can be used to run / test a specific recipe or workflow.
+There are analogous to an observing block, but are designed to be self contained (i.e., including raw data for all calibrations needed for the recipe, and all static calibration files).

 An example is the file imgLM.py, which generates all files needed to run the LM workflow.

 ```